EEsizer: LLM-Based AI Agent for Sizing of Analog and Mixed Signal Circuit: Results

 \subsection{Initial Test}

 In this work, we extend \cite{11107079} to evaluate eight LLMs: Anthropic’s Claude 3.5 Sonnet, Claude 3 Sonnet, Claude 3 Haiku; OpenAI’s GPT-4o mini, GPT-4o, GPT-4.1, o3; and Google DeepMind’s Gemini 2.0 Flash across six different circuits.
 Each model was assessed using identical prompts, functions, and performance metrics.
 The evaluation focused on the number of iterations required to achieve successful optimization, with a maximum limit of 20 iterations per run.
 All the tests used a PTM 180nm transistor model and initialized with W=1~µm, L=180~nm.
+All the tests were performed in August of 2025.

 The performance metrics targeted for each circuit are listed in Table.~\ref{tab:metrics} and the results are summarized in Fig.~\ref{fig: performance}.
 OpenAI~o3 exhibited the best overall performance, achieving a 100\% success rate across all circuits with the fewest iterations and the lowest variability, despite requiring relatively more iterations on the ring oscillator.
 Claude~3.5 Sonnet also achieved a 100\% success rate, however, it required noticeably more iterations on the 5T-OTA circuit.
 GPT-4.1 performed comparably on most circuits, however, it achieved only a 40\% success rate on the ring oscillator.
 Gemini 2.0 Flash performed worse on the XOR gate, however, it achieved higher success rates on the other circuits, despite exhibiting larger variations.
 Claude~3 Sonnet and GPT-4o mini exhibited similar trends, with lower success rates and higher variability, particularly for the NAND and XOR gates.
 Claude~3 Haiku succeeded on digital circuits, however, it consistently failed on the oscillator and 5T-OTA.

-Motivated by these findings, we focus on the best-performing LLMs OpenAI~o3 and GPT-4.1, which excelled on the optimization of 5T-OTA, along with the top mid-sized model, Gemini~2.0 Flash, to optimize a complementary input stage and a class-AB output stage consisting of 20 transistors~\cite{hogervorst1994compact}.
-The schematic is shown in Fig.~\ref{fig:schematic}.
-In all tests, 10 performance metrics, including rail-to-rail operation and load conditions, are required.
-In the experiment, Gemini~2.0 Flash, GPT-4.1, and OpenAI~o3 were separately used to optimize the opamp on PTM 180~nm, 130~nm, and 90~nm technology nodes ~\cite{10.1145/1229175.1229176}.
-All the tests were performed in August of 2025.